 $44,132,334

-The film won 10 out of its 11 Academy Award nominations, including Best Picture and a special honor for co-director Jerome Robbins, highlighting its artistic and cultural impact.
+The film made history by winning 10 Oscars from 11 nominations—including Best Picture—and received special recognition for co-director Jerome Robbins, exemplifying its remarkable artistic achievement and cultural legacy.

 Recommended: